drhsqlite/fossil-mirror/www/server/windows/iis.md

 ## <a name="install"></a>Install IIS

-IIS might not already be already in your system, so follow the path appropriate to your host OS.
+IIS might not be installed in your system yet, so follow the path appropriate to your host OS.
 We’ve tested only the latest Microsoft OSes as of the time of this writing, but the basic process should be similar on older OSes.

-The default set of IIS features there will suffice for this tutorial, but you might want to enable additional features.

 ### Windows Server 2019